Jenselme/unlog/README.rst

 You are not compelled to use the ``?P<command>`` and ``?P<date>``.
 If they are present, their content will be printed on the ``GROUP:`` line.
 Otherwise, nothing will be printed.

+**The % character is used for interpolation.** Use it with caution.